 Phone: (480) 727-9870

 OFFICE HOURS – The Director of Travel, Sravani Vadlamani, will be holding office hours at the Tempe Graduate Student Center to answer applicant questions about all GPSA travel grant programs.
-Office hours will be held weekly from 2:30 – 4:30 PM on Tuesdays starting August 23, 2016.
+Office hours will be held weekly from 2:30 – 4:30 PM on Mondays starting August 23, 2016.
 Please visit her if you have questions about your application or would like feedback/advice before submission!

 The GPSA Individual Travel Grant exists to support and promote the success of ASU graduate and professional student research and professional development by increasing ASU’s reputation as a Research Extensive Institution; promoting the ASU graduate and professional student community at large; and fostering opportunities for professional growth.

 The funds awarded from this program are used to support individual student travel to regional, national and international conferences, trainings, workshops, exhibitions, performances, competitions and other activities directly related to students’ graduate programs of study or professional development.